CubedProgrammer/CubedProgrammerCInputOutput/README.md

 Param sz is the number of bytes to read.

 Reads up to sz bytes and returns the number of bytes read, stores the data in buf.
+#### cpcio_toggle_buf_is(is)
+Toggles whether or not to use buffered input.

+This should only be used to disable buffering before reading any input, or enabling buffering.

+Disabling buffering may cause any unread data in the buffer to become lost.
 #### cpcio_getc_is(is)
 Param is is a cpcio_istream.

 Reads a single character from the stream, or 0xff if eof has been reached.
+#### cpcio_ungetc_is(is)
+Puts the last read character back, only works if buffer is available.
 #### cpcio_gtoken_is(is)
 Param is is a cpcio_istream.